Trees down, thousands without power after storms hit the Charlotte area

 Radar showed circulation in a thunderstorm near the Catawba River around 3:30 p.m., Observer correspondent Steve Lyttle reported.

-Charlotte Douglas International Airport ended its 90-minute ground stop around 4:45 p.m., but many flights are delayed or canceled, the airport said.
+Charlotte Douglas International Airport ended its 90-minute ground stop around 4:45 p.m., but many flights were delayed or canceled, the airport said.

 The air traffic control tower was evacuated at one point Sunday afternoon, Lyttle reported.
 A wind gust at the airport at 3:25 p.m. was measured at 68 miles per hour.